-Subrecipients of Public Services grants are required to undergo an annual Request For Proposal (RFP) process that includes annual audits, proof of staff capacity and agency competence to provide the services detailed in the request.
-Grant recipients are required to submit quarterly reports of all activities that were untaken in furtherance of the Plan and to report the demographics of those served, and the City conducts site visits and desk audits of all subrecipients of CDBG funding.
+Subrecipients of Public Services grants are required to undergo an annual Request For Proposal (RFP) process that includes annual audits, proof of staff capacity, and agency competence to provide the services detailed in the request.
+Grant recipients are required to submit quarterly reports of all activities that were untaken in furtherance of the Plan and to report the demographics of those served.
+The City conducts site visits and desk audits of all subrecipients of CDBG funding.

-For the Owner Occupied Residential Rehabilitation Program, the City requires every contractor to be registered with the City and attempts are made to use local businesses so funds invested in the maintenance of affordable housing stay local and contribute to the positive economic development of the community.
-The City seeks minority-owned businesses for contracts for City projects.
+For the Owner Occupied Residential Rehabilitation Program, the City requires every contractor who works in the program to be registered with the City.
+Attempts are made to use local businesses whenever possible so funds invested in the maintenance of affordable housing stay local and contribute to the positive economic development of the community.
+The City encouraged women and minority-owned businesses to bid on contracts for City projects.